caraya/entry-level-content/src/md-content/basics.md

 ## Preformated text and code samples

 By default HTML paragraphs ignore extra spacing.
 There are times, however, when we want to preserve the spacing on our text when we're working with computer code or poetry.
-This is where the [pre](https://html.spec.whatwg.org/multipage/grouping-content.html#the-pre-element) element comes in handy.
+This is where the [&lt;pre>](https://html.spec.whatwg.org/multipage/grouping-content.html#the-pre-element) element comes in handy.

-The following example shows a Pascal program that we want to show our readers.
+The following example shows a Pascal program where we want to show our readers a code sample.

 ```html
 <pre>var i: Integer;